Clayface: Preston Payne

-During the events of the "Mud Pack" storyline, Sondra Fuller, the fourth Clayface, begins masquerading as the superheroine Looker and visits Payne at Arkham.
+During the "Mud Pack" storyline, Sondra Fuller, the fourth Clayface, begins masquerading as the superheroine Looker and visits Payne at Arkham.
 That same night, he gets into an argument with Helena and unintentionally knocks her head off.
-Believing that he has killed her, Payne goes on a rampage until subdued in a nearby swamp by the asylum guards.
+Believing that he has killed her, Payne goes on a rampage until he is subdued by guards.
 Fuller, who is still using Looker's appearance and powers, rescues him and influences him to follow Basil Karlo's commands.
 Karlo ultimately betrays Payne and Fuller and takes samples of both their blood to inject into himself.
 Payne finally breaks free of Fuller's control and is about to kill her when she admits how sorry she is for using him.
 The two, after escaping, fall in love and go on to live together while on the run, leading to Fuller becoming pregnant with their child, Cassius.

-Payne acquires medicine to control his pain and now feels it only in his mind.
-It is also revealed that he was abused by his parents.

-A stunted, emaciated Payne appears in the graphic novel Arkham Asylum: A Serious House on Serious Earth by Grant Morrison and Dave McKean.
-He is used to metaphorically represent sexually transmitted infections.

 Payne next appears in the Justice League: Cry for Justice miniseries, having been coerced into working for Prometheus, who had threatened the life of his son.
 Prometheus had further mutated Payne, giving him back his old shapeshifting abilities, curing him of his contagion, and had him act as a decoy for the Justice League.
-When the ruse was discovered, an explosive device planted inside Payne's body detonated.
-It is unknown to this day if he survived the explosion.
+When the ruse was discovered, an explosive device planted inside Payne's body detonates, killing him.

-In the pages of "Infinite Frontier", the Preston Payne version of Clayface first appears where Nightwing and Red Hood find him impersonating Red Hood and Batman.
-Red Hood subdued him with a freeze gun.
+Following The New 52 reboot and the DC Rebirth relaunch, Payne is reintroduced in Infinite Frontier.
+He first appears where Nightwing and Red Hood find him impersonating Red Hood and Batman.
+Red Hood subdued Clayface with a freeze gun.
 Later at the kitchen at Lineker's restaurant, Nightwing and Red Hood use a freezer to interrogate him on why he impersonated Red Hood.
 Clayface states that Red Hood is the most violent of the Batman family.
 Red Hood intimidates Clayface on who hired him to impersonate Red Hood.
 Clayface states it was a dealer named Wolfgang Bylsma who already planning to depart on an airplane to the Maldives.
-After freezing and shattering Clayface, Red Hood asks Nightwing to help pick up the pieces so that the feds can come pick him up.
+After freezing and shattering Clayface, Red Hood asks Nightwing to help pick up the pieces so that the feds can retrieve him.

+In "DC All In", Preston Payne appears at a Clayface gathering called the Fraternity of Mud.
+It is mentioned that he and Sondra have separated and he is still carrying around Helena.
+When Harley Quinn accidentally crashes the gathering, Payne and the other Clayfaces attack her.
+The Clayfaces stop their attack when Harley uses formaldehyde on Clownface.